-On December 31, 2019, total investable assets held by Arch were \$22.3 billion, excluding the \$2.7 billion included in the "other" segment (i.e., attributable to Watford).
-Results for the "other" segment can be found in Note 11 of Item 8 in our 2019 Form 10-K. Our current investment guidelines and approach stress preservation of capital, market liquidity and diversification of risk.
-The portfolio consists primarily of high quality fixed income securities, with fixed maturities, short-term investments and cash representing 83.1%, average effective duration of 3.4 years, and average S&P/Moody's credit rating of AA/Aa2.
-Additional details about the investment portfolio can be found in the "Investable Assets Held by Arch" section of "Financial Condition" in Item 7 and note 8, "Investment Information," to our consolidated financial statements in Item 8 in our 2019 Annual Report.
+On December 31, 2020, total investable assets held by Arch were \$26.9 billion, excluding the \$2.7 billion included in the "other" segment (i.e., attributable to Watford).
+Results for the "other" segment can be found in note 12 of Item 8 in our 2020 Annual Report.
+Our current investment guidelines and our investment approach stresses preservation of capital, market liquidity and diversification of risk.
+The portfolio consists primarily of high quality fixed income securities, with fixed maturities, short-term investments and cash representing 80.2%, average effective duration of 3.01 years and average S&P/Moody's credit rating of AA/Aa2.
+Additional details about the investment portfolio can be found in the "Investable Assets Held by Arch" section of "Financial Condition" in Item 7 in our 2020 Annual Report.

-The Company's investment strategy allows for the use of derivative instruments which are recorded on consolidated balance sheets at fair value.
-Arch utilizes exchange-traded U.S. Treasury notes, Eurodollar and other futures contracts and commodity futures to manage portfolio duration or replicate investment positions in its portfolios.
-We also utilize foreign currency forward contracts, currency options, index futures contracts and other derivatives as part of our total return objective.
-Certain of the Company's investments are managed in portfolios that incorporate the use of foreign currency forward contracts which are intended to provide an economic hedge against foreign currency movements.
+The Company's investment strategy allows for the use of derivative instruments, which are recorded on consolidated balance sheets at fair value.
+Arch utilizes various derivative instruments such as futures contracts to enhance investment performance, replicate investment positions or manage market exposures and duration risk that would be allowed under our investment guidelines if implemented in other ways.

+Certain of the Company's investments are managed in portfolios that incorporate the use of foreign currency forward contracts, which are intended to provide an economic hedge against foreign currency movements.
 The Company also purchases to-be-announced mortgage-backed securities (TBAs) as part of its investment strategy.
 TBAs represent commitments to purchase a future issuance of agency mortgage-backed securities.
 For the period between the purchase of a TBA and issuance of the underlying security, the Company's position is accounted for as a derivative.
 The Company purchases TBAs in both long and short positions to enhance investment performance and as part of its overall investment strategy.
-The estimated fair value and notional values of the Company's derivate instruments at December 31, 2019 are summarized below:
+The estimated fair value and notional values of the Company's derivative instruments at December 31, 2020 are summarized below:

-(\$000's) Estimated Fair Value

-Asset Derivatives iability rivatives Notional Value (1)

-Futures contracts \$ 10,065 \$ (13,722) \$ 4,104,559

-Foreign currency forward contracts 5,352 (5,327) 686,878

-TBAs 55,010 53,229

-Other 33,529 (20,701) 4,356,300

-Total \$ 103,956 \$ (39,750)
+(\$000's) Estimated Fair Value Asset Derivatives Liability erivatives Notional Value 1 Futures contracts \$ 11,046 \$ (4,496) \$ 3,099,796 Foreign currency forward contracts 52,716 (6,202) 1,656,729 Other 113,621 (98,007) 5,763,919 Total \$ 177,383 \$ (108,705)

-(1) Represents the absolute notional value of all outstanding contracts, consisting of long and short positions.
+1 Represents the absolute notional value of all outstanding contracts, consisting of long and short positions.

-See note 10, "Derivative Instruments," to our consolidated financial statements in Item 8 of our 2019 Annual Report for additional disclosures concerning derivatives.
+See note 11, "Derivative Instruments," to our consolidated financial statements in Item 8 of our 2020 Annual Report for additional disclosures concerning derivatives.